espocrm/documentation/administration/bpm.md

 ## Process Flowcharts

-Available in Administration panel.
-Also can be added to tab list.
+Available from Administration panel.
+Also can be added as a tab on the navigation panel.

 Flowcharts intended for business processes modeling.
 Administrator can create and edit flowcharts.
 Regular users can only view flowcharts.